 If you don’t have an ebook reader, consider downloading an Adobe Digital Reader, a nifty app for viewing and managing the books using your laptop or PC.
 It’s free.

 Although formatting ebooks for widespread availability essentially converts them into scrolls, I’ve also sensed moments when I’d prefer to offer them in a more traditional appearance.
-That’s led to my ongoing series of releases at Thistle/Flinch editions, with free PDF volumes that can be downloaded and read on any laptop or PC.
-Stay tuned for latest releases of fiction, poetry, and spiritual nurture.
+That’s led to my ongoing series of releases at Thistle Finch editions, with free PDF volumes that can be downloaded and read on any laptop or PC.
+Check in there for my releases of poetry and spiritual nurture.

-One of the best aspects of both the Smashwords and Thistle/Flinch editions is that they become available anywhere there’s an online connection — meaning globally as well as your own dwelling.
+One of the best aspects of both the Smashwords and Thistle Finch editions is that they become available anywhere there’s an online connection, meaning globally as well as your own dwelling.
 Amazon, of course, can deliver the paperbacks just about anywhere, too.

 To learn more about my publications and related work, just click on: